aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/data/data-filtering/_index.md

 In the example given below, we have created the same AutoFilter using Aspose.Cells as we created using Microsoft Excel in the above section.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-AutofilterData-AutofilterData.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-AutofilterData-AutofilterData.java" >}}

 #### **Different types of Filter**